CeylinBrooks/301n20-lab02/README.md

 Actual time needed to complete: _____

-Worked on this project beside my partner Ceylin, and was helped out heavily by Code Review, and was also assisted by Jennor.
+Worked on this project beside my partner Ceylin, and was helped out heavily by Code Review, and was also assisted by Jenner.